Jury selection begins in SAC Capital's Steinberg criminal trial

-NEW YORK, Nov 19 (Reuters) - Jury selection got under way Tuesday in the criminal trial of Michael Steinberg, a portfolio manager at Steven A. Cohen’s SAC Capital Advisors hedge fund accused of insider trading.
+NEW YORK (Reuters) - Jury selection got under way Tuesday in the criminal trial of Michael Steinberg, a portfolio manager at Steven A. Cohen’s SAC Capital Advisors hedge fund accused of insider trading.

 Over a three-hour period, a federal judge in New York questioned 34 of the 100 potential jurors on everything from their views of Wall Street, the government and prior knowledge of the high-profile case.